SolaceLabs/solace-integration-guides/docs/_guides/spring-framework.md

 log4j.category.com.solacesystems.jcsmp=DEBUG
 ```

-With this you can get output in a format similar to the following which can help in understanding what is happening within the Solace JMS API.
+With this you can get output in a format similar to the following, which can help in understanding what is happening within the Solace JMS API.

 ```
 14:35:01,171 DEBUG main client.ClientRequestResponse:75 - Starting request timer (SMP-EstablishP2pSub) (10000 ms)